All Episodes

 Yep.

-All of that's gonna happen.
+All of that's going to happen.

-You know, you got top Obama officials now, the former acting solicitor general under Obama tweeting out the president should be removed from office under the 25th Amendment over this.
+You know, you got top Obama officials now, the former acting solicitor general under Obama, tweeting out, the president should be removed from office under the 25th Amendment over this.

-I mean, you hear these TV people, they're like getting excited as they go on and on about this, and I'm just watching them, and it's like, oh, well, those are the same people that lied to us for three long years.
+And I'm just watching them and it's like, oh, well, those are the same people that lied to us for three long years.

 The same exact people.